intel/MultiArchUefiPkg/Docs/Building.md

 Follow further build and run instructions under `OvmfPkg/RiscVVirt/README.md` in the Tiano tree.
 This has been tested with PCIe pass-through and an AMD Radeon with x64 GOP.

-## Further Testing

-There's a small test application:

-        $ export GCC_X64_PREFIX=... (if you are on a non-X64 system)
-        $ build -a X64 -t GCC -p MultiArchUefiPkg/EmulatorTest.dsc
-        $ build -a AARCH64 -t GCC -p MultiArchUefiPkg/EmulatorTest.dsc
-        $ build -a RISCV64 -t GCC -p MultiArchUefiPkg/EmulatorTest.dsc

-When run against a DEBUG build of EmulatorDxe, will run further sanity tests.
-The application can be run in a native environment for overhead comparison purposes (e.g. a RISCV64 EmulatorTest vs an AARCH64 EmulatorTest in a RISCV64 environment).

 ## Unicorn Engine Dependency

 MultiArchUefiPkg uses a port of Project Unicorn to UEFI which is not yet upstreamed.
 Beyond UEFI support, the [unicorn-for-efi](https://github.com/intel/unicorn-for-efi) repo also contains critical fixes to the operation of emulator.
 Beyond fixes, there are additional improvements that rely on additional new Unicorn APIs being made available.